 |Vitchelo V800||$15||168||120||110||3.2||3x AAA||6||Yes|

-Black Diamond Astro. $20.
+Black Diamond Astro. $30.
 No red light.
 Black Diamond is one of the more popular brands, but their sweet spot is in the $30-60 tier.
-The Astro’s brother, the Ion, is the better Black Diamond choice in the budget tier.
+The Astro’s brother, the Spotf, is the better Black Diamond choice in the budget tier.

-Black Diamond Ion. $21.
-Black Diamond’s smallest and lightest fully-functional headlamp that runs on AAAs.
+Black Diamond Spot. $22.
+A great 200 lumen headlamp by Black Diamond that runs on two AAAs.
 Includes a lockout mode, IPX8 waterproof rating, and red night vision light, features lacking in the similarly-priced Astro.
 But the Petzl Tikkina is a better choice at this price.

 Energizer Vision HD+. $15.
 Energizer Vision models range from the $9 base Vision to the $30-40 Vision Ultra.
 The HD+, HD+ Focus, and Ultra are the models worth considering because they add IPX4 weather resistance and red, spot, and flood light modes.